-The Q7 Max is above-average on low pile carpet with scores in the high-90s across the board, even with coffee grounds.
+The Q7 Max was above-average on low-pile carpet with scores in the high 90s across the board, even with coffee grounds.

 It’s one of the best in the industry at cleaning this surface versus other robot vacuum brands I’ve tested.

 - Coffee grounds: 93.2%